tony-ou/QoE_experiments_3/README.md

     - google: google, google_new
     - youtube: youtube, youtube_new
 3. To plot a single curve for a website, eg. amazon, just run `plot_amazon.py`.
 To plot all the curves combined in one picture, run `plot_combine.py`. `plot_diff.py` plots the differential of the curves on every 2 points(you can modify to every 1 point).
 All the plotted results are in the `./figs` folder.

+4. Attention check:
+2 means no stall no blur
+3 means blur no stall
+4 means stall no blur
+5 means stall and blur
+For example: best quality should be 2 and worst quality should be 5 Co